philipturner/metal-benchmarks/README.md

 ## Instruction Throughputs

 If listed with a comma, throughputs differ between Apple 7 and Apple 8.
-Concurrency/ALU means the number of times each pipeline's circuitry is physically duplicated.
-For example, a 2-cycle operation needs 2 pipelines to reach 1 cycle/instruction throughput.
+Concurrency means the number of times each pipeline's circuitry is physically duplicated.
+For example, a 2-cycle operation needs 2 pipelines/ALU to reach 1 cycle/instruction throughput.

 > Little's Law: Concurrency = Latency * Throughput
 >